ImaginativeWorld/Shadhin-Ovidhan-Windows/Readme.md

-# Shadhin Ovidhan Desktop #
+# Shadhin Ovidhan Windows #
-Shadhin Ovidhan Desktop - Unicode based Open-source Bengali-English-Bengali Dictionary.
+Shadhin Ovidhan Windows - Unicode based Open-source Bengali-English-Bengali Dictionary.

 Visit: [http://imaginativeworld.org/products/shadhin-ovidhan/](http://imaginativeworld.org/products/shadhin-ovidhan/ "Imaginative World") for latest version.

 ## How to compile: ##

-This section describes briefly how to compile Shadhin Ovidhan Desktop from source.
+This section describes briefly how to compile Shadhin Ovidhan Windows from source.

 1. If you need further help regarding codes from Imaginative World, you can contact us at: [http://blog.imaginativeworld.org/feedback](http://blog.imaginativeworld.org/feedback "Imaginative World Feedback")

-2. If you need assistance regarding codes from 3rd party libraries used in Shadhin Ovidhan Desktop (see below for list), contact respective authors of that library.
+2. If you need assistance regarding codes from 3rd party libraries used in Shadhin Ovidhan Windows (see below for list), contact respective authors of that library.

 ## Required Delphi Version: ##